ameen-a/AutoEmoji/README.md

 </div>

 My favorites:

-🏢 Jane Street - not only does the model recognise Jane Street as an entity, it captures the firm's high-corporate finance vibe with an office building emoji.
+- 🏢 **Jane Street** - not only does the model recognise Jane Street as a (somewhat niche) entity, it captures the firm's high-corporate finance vibe with an office building emoji.
-🌎 Effective Altruism - there are several good candidates for this: 💡, 🤝, ❤, 🌱, 📊, 🧠, 🔬, 📚, 💸, etc., yet I think the model found the best one.
+- 🌎 **Effective Altruism** - there are several good candidates for this: 💡, 🤝, ❤, 🔬, 📊, 🧠, 📚, 💸, etc., yet I think the model found the best one.